thojkooi/terraform-digitalocean-docker-swarm-mode/README.md

 ### Supported OS

-This module has been tested with CoreOS, and CentOS 7.4 provided by DigitalOcean, but it should work with other distributions as well, as long as `Docker` and `sudo` packages are installed.
+This module has been tested with Ubuntu Docker (`docker-18-04`), CoreOS, and CentOS 7.4 provided by DigitalOcean, but it should work with other distributions as well, as long as `Docker` and `sudo` packages are installed.

 ### Ports & Firewall

-Ensure the following ports are open on the firewall;
+Ensure the following ports are open on the local firewall;

 Port       | Description                       | Note
 ---------- | --------------------------------- | -------